Man with briefcase stepping from low risk to high risk

 Final Thoughts

-Emerging risks can be a source of fear, but they can also be sources of opportunity.
-One way or another, they must be addressed to avoid nasty surprises.
+Emerging risks can be a source of fear, but they can also be a source of opportunity.
+To avoid nasty surprises, they must be addressed.

-Being sustainable, more secure, resilient, digital, crisis-proofed, regulatory, or respectful and accepting of cultures could become an opportunity if handled correctly.
+If handled correctly, being sustainable, more secure, resilient, digital, crisis-proofed, regulatory, or respectful and accepting of cultures could become an opportunity.

 But above all, startups require flexibility, attention to resilience and practices for strategic forward motion.
 It’s thrilling.
 The obstacles are not for the faint of heart; with eyes wide open, the trek is well worth the climb.